-Otherwise, if there is dire need to buy new sets, make sure the ones you buy can be used for a long time and not just for the Eid celebration.
+Otherwise, if there is a dire need to buy new sets, make sure the ones you buy can be used for a long time and not just for the Eid celebration.

 Plan and Shop Intelligently

 Firstly, plan out the meal and shop with a list.
-This would curtail any over-spending.
-Of course, it would be wise to avoid the tidbit section as this tends to run up the bill.
+This would curtail any overspending.
+Of course, it would be wise to avoid the tidbit section, as this tends to run up the bill.

 But if you’re planning a large feast, then buying in bulk would probably be the best action plan.

-To further curb spending, sharing the cost of food is a good way to reduce wastage – and here, buying in bulk would really come in handy.
+To further curb spending, sharing the cost of food is a good way to reduce waste, and buying in bulk would really come in handy.

 Give-Aways for Charity

 However, it is possible to curb spending on presents too.
-Home-made gifts are one way to go.
+Homemade gifts are one way to go.

-This allows them to appreciate their gifts a little more and to understand the importance of sacrifice for the sake of Allah.
+This allows them to appreciate their gifts a little more and understand the importance of sacrifice for the sake of Allah.

 Locate Needy Muslims

 That would be a pity.
 Especially on a festive season that weighs heavily upon fairness amongst the poor and the udhiyah being a major part of worship on this Eid.

 Before committing to a sacrifice, Muslim families should scout around for those who would really benefit and appreciate the charity.

-There are many organizations that provide the same service to countries in need such as Palestine, some African nations and a few in Asia.
+There are many organizations that provide the same service to countries in need, such as Palestine, some African nations, and a few in Asia.

-Make a Sacrifice Wish-List
+Make a Sacrifice Wish List

-During or at the end of the day, it would be nice for families to sit down and reflect on what sacrifice really means to them.
+It would be nice for families to sit down and reflect on what sacrifice really means to them.